 Following the last phase-in deadline of 01 June 2018, data sharing and avoidance of unnecessary testing remains a requirement of REACH.

-Most of the products that we supply are complex preparations which may contain multiple substances that must be registered.
-Registration numbers for hazardous substances are included on the product SDS in accordance with applicable regulatory requirements.
-For all other substances, we will provide you with the assurance that all the substances requiring registration that we manufacture in the EU or import into the EU are registered; for further information, see REACH Update.
+For all other substances not disclosed in SDSs, we will provide you with the assurance that those substances requiring registration that we manufacture in the EU or import into the EU are registered; for further information, see REACH Update.

 Substance registration begins at ≥ 1 tpa per legal entity (i.e. your importer).
 The EU importer must review the annual volume of each individual substance in the product(s) they import to determine if they have a registration responsibility.